Dawn-State/.github/README.md

 ## Featured Work

-- **[sme-jit-core](https://github.com/dawn-state/sme-jit-core)** — A Rust JIT harness for reverse-engineering and executing matrix coprocessor instructions on Apple Silicon M4.
-Beats Apple's Accelerate framework by 2.5×, validated at `max_diff = 0.0`.
+- **sme-jit-core** — A Rust JIT harness for reverse-engineering and executing matrix coprocessor instructions on Apple Silicon M4.
+Beats Apple's Accelerate framework by 2.5×, validated at `max_diff = 0.0`. (message for PAT)

 ---